scottmckendry/canineclub/content/faq/_index.md

     - question: "How long are the dogs out for?"
       answer: "The duration of your dog's outing typically ranges from 2 to 4 hours, contingent upon factors such as the chosen route, the size of the walking group, and your dog's placement on the pickup roster."
     - question: "Is there an age requirememt?"
-      answer: "Dogs must be over one year old to participate, ensuring both their mental and physical maturity."
+      answer: "Dogs must be over one year old to participate."
     - question: "Do you take entire dogs?"
       answer: "Ideally, dogs should be neutered or spayed, unless specific circumstances dictate otherwise.
 If your dog is intact, please contact us to discuss further"
     - question: "Do I have to commit to weekly walks?"